-In our February 6th lecture, we reviewed some basic principles of immunology that are often the basis for various immunological techniques related to research and health and human disease.
+In our February 5th lecture, we review some basic principles of immunology that are often the basis for various immunological techniques related to research and health and human disease.

 Coming out of this lecture, I expect you to be able to answer the following:

 What techniques best localize antigens in tissues or cells?

 What two approaches could you use to detect seropositivity to HIV?